 During those three years, the CDC added a question to its annual Behavioral Risk Factor Surveillance System surveys.
 These added a question to polls with more respondents than even Kleck and Gertz in 1995, and far more than the few, inadequate and poorly worded attempts to contradict their findings since.
 The adults surveyed were asked: “During the last 12 months, have you confronted another person with a firearm, even if you did not fire it, to protect yourself, your property, or someone else?”
 This limited the answers to cases of protection of humans and human property, the core appropriate DGU.

 Occupational use was excluded, as was action against aggressive animals (although these are also important uses of firearms).
 And, critically, it explicitly asked about DGUs whether the gun was fired or not.
 As we also know from John Lott, PhD, of the Crime Prevention Research Center, in the vast majority of DGUs, no shooting occurs.
-Fear of an armed “victim” is almost enough to forestall even a hard-core criminal.
+Fear of an armed “victim” is usually enough to forestall even a hard-core criminal.

 Kleck notes two imperfections in the CDC survey.
 The question was posed only of those who acknowledged currently owning firearms and only about DGUs with their own firearms, not any available (e.g., of another family member), so the CDC likely undercounted the number of past events.
 Also, no follow-up questioning was done to confirm whether the reported DGUs truly met criteria for that—so this may have overcounted the number of events.